faranalytics/streams-logger/README.md

 > **NB** For high throughput applications, you can improve performance by preventing some contextual information from being generated; you can set `Config.captureStackTrace` and `Config.captureISOTime` to `false`.
 Please see [Tuning](#tuning) for instructions on how to disable contextual information.

-### Example Serializer
+### Example Formatter

-In the following code excerpt, a serializer is implemented that logs:
+In the following code excerpt, a formatter is implemented that serializes a `LogContext` to:

 1. The time of the logging call in ISO format
 2. The log level